Difficult Bible Quiz about the Bible Persons.

 b.
 Nicodemus.

-He came to Jesus at night to ask questions about getting into heaven.
+Nicodemus came to Jesus at night to ask questions about what it meant to be "Born Again".

 -